GfSE/SAF-Specification/stakeholders.md

 * How does the system or a system element interact with the test environment?
 * What additional information the system or a system element needs to generate to enable testing?
 * What are the encryption means used for an exchange?
+* What are the functional requirements imposed on the system?

+  ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***
 * What are the interface requirements regarding bandwidth, data throughput and latency?
+* What are the non-functional requirements imposed on the system?

+  ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
 * What are the provided power inputs?
 * What delivery standards need to be provided?